 DraftKings surveyed 1,000 self-identified sports fans “to better understand the future of sports fandom” during the coronavirus pandemic.

-Some interesting insight about the current state of the American sports fan includes:
+Some interesting insights about the current state of the American sports fan include:

 - 56% reported taking developments around COVID-19 more seriously following league cancellations

 - 1 in every 4 fans began following a new sport as a result of league cancellations, with eSports as the most popular newly followed sport

 - The NBA is the live sport fans are most looking forward to, followed by MLB opening day

 - 1 in every 5 fans do not plan to be in-stadium again until a cure for the virus is identified

 - 66% think it’s important for live sports to return between now and September

 - Respondents feel that the NFL and NBA have had the best responses/reactions to the outbreak of COVID-19

 - 42% will watch all sports, regardless of overlapping schedules; 40% will prioritize one or two leagues